-Dan founded Connolly Law Offices in 1993 as a solo practice, concentrating in the areas of tax, trust, estate and business family succession planning for high net-worth clients.
+Dan founded Connolly Law Offices (now Connolly & Rooney) in 1993 as a solo practice, concentrating in the areas of tax, trust, estate and business family succession planning for high net-worth clients.
 As the senior member of the firm, Dan continues to provide a full range of legal counsel to families, business entrepreneurs and non-profit organizations.
 He advises clients in business succession planning, particularly, purchasing and selling closely-held organizations, start-ups, family succession, tax and corporate restructuring.
 As a trust and estates lawyer, Dan represents his clients to thoughtfully create an estate plan tailored to their particular needs.
 With a mind for numbers, Dan also provides income, business and fiduciary tax advice and planning for clients and as a consultant to other legal practitioners who seek specialized assistance for their clients.

 Dan began his legal career after he joined the Upper Valley law firm of Stebbins & Bradley, and then took a position with Sulloway, Hollis & Soden.
 Dan took a hiatus from the legal world to pursue an opportunity with Aavid Engineering, Inc. as a Senior Vice President for Administration and later Chief Financial Officer from 1985 until the business was sold in 1993.
 Dan returned to the practice of law with Connolly Law Offices (originally in Concord, and since 2002, in New London and of counsel for the law firm of Cooper & Wade in West Lebanon, NH).